JetBrains/guide/site/go/tutorials/handle_errors_in_go/common_mistakes/index.md

 ### Using Incorrect Error Types

-The particular type of an error value might seem like a negligible detail.
+The particular type of error value might seem like a negligible detail.
 After all, every error implements `type error interface{ Error() string }`, so in the end, errors are nothing but glorified string types, right?

 Wrong.
 Custom error types can contain extra information and enable advanced error inspection through `errors.Is()` and `errors.As()`.